frappe/bench/README.md

 	To install erpnext on your new site, use the bench `install-app` command

 		bench --site site1.local install-app erpnext

+* Set our new site as the default site

+		bench use site1.local

 * Start bench